rakeshid03/Monsterio/README.md

 ![Monsterio.png](https://i.postimg.cc/zvG9Z2Pr/Monsterio.png)
-It is a simple HTML, CSS, and JavaScript-enabled web game, mainly designed for mobile screen.
+Monsterio is a simple HTML, CSS, and JavaScript-enabled web game, mainly designed for mobile screen.
 This game is about fight between a hero and a red monster.
 The main character of this game has three buttons: attack, strong attack, and heal.
 In this game, you also get the facility to choose different avatars of the hero, view the game history, change the theme color, etc.

 ## Demo
 Click here to [`Play Now`](https://rakeshid03.github.io/Monsterio/)